 This Instant Pot Orange Chicken is saucy, flavorful, and so easy to make!
-All you need is your Instant Pot and the ingredients and you will have delicious take-out-tasting orange chicken in less than 30 minutes!
+In 30 minutes you will have delicious take-out-tasting orange chicken.

-Need some meal prepping ideas?
+Need some meal prep ideas?
 There’s also nothing better than prepping a big batch of shredded chicken in the Instant Pot for the week!